-Item 15.
-Exhibits, Financial Statement Schedules 152

-(a) 1.
-Financial Statements 152

-(a) 2.
-Financial Statement Schedules

 (a) 3.
 Exhibits Required by Securities and Exchange Commission

-Regulation S-K 153
+Regulation S-K 147

-SIGNATURES 155
+SIGNATURES

-POWER OF ATTORNEY 155
+POWER OF ATTORNEY

 CAUTIONARY NOTE REGARDING FORWARD LOOKING STATEMENTS

 Statements contained in this Annual Report on Form 10-K (this "Annual Report") relating to plans, strategies, economic performance and trends, projections of results of specific activities or investments and other statements that are not descriptions of historical facts may be forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 Forward-looking information is inherently subject to risks and uncertainties, and actual results could differ materially from those currently anticipated due to a number of factors, which include, but are not limited to, factors discussed under the captions "Business - General - Allowance for Loan Losses" and "Business - General - Market Area and Competition" in Item 1 below, "Risk Factors" in Item 1A below, in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Overview" in Item 7 below, and elsewhere in this Annual Report and in other documents filed by the Company with the Securities and Exchange Commission from time to time.
 Forward-looking statements may be identified by terms such as "may," "will," "should," "could," "expects," "plans," "intends," "anticipates," "believes," "estimates," "predicts," "forecasts," "potential" or "continue" or similar terms or the negative of these terms.
 Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future results, levels of activity, performance or achievements.
 We have no obligation to update these forward-looking statements.